kurtcms/certbot/README.md

 1. [Read](https://linux.die.net/man/1/read) from standard input the root domain and email address;
 2. Generate a NGINX config with the root domain; and
-3. Register and request a signed SSL/TLS certificate with [Certbot](https://certbot.eff.org/).
+3. Register and request a signed TLS certificate with [Certbot](https://certbot.eff.org/).

 A detailed walk-through is available [here](https://kurtcms.org/automation-tls-with-certbot/).